VMILAKER/RepositoriumVKR/README.md

  pip install sqlalchemy
  pip install uvicorn
 ```
-2. Also, there are some packages for Frontend:</br>
+2. Next, there are some packages for Frontend:</br>
 * If you have already installed node and npm (check it with node -v and npm -v in terminal)
 ```
 npm create vite@latest